Nanak360/Origami-UI/README.md

 # Origami UI
-A React component library that looks like paper.
-This project is in its very early stages and there are currently no components available.
-We are looking for contributors to help build this library!
+A React component library that looks like paper 📄✂️🧑‍🎨

+Origami UI is an open-source project that aims to provide developers with a collection of beautiful and easy-to-use React components that resemble the look and feel of paper.
+This library is perfect for those who want to create UI designs that feel more organic and tactile.

 ## Getting Started
 1. Clone the repository